amctagg1/eleventy-starter/README.md

 ## Get Started
 Prerequisites: Node and npm.
-Dev dependencies to be installed: Eleventy, Sass.
+Dev dependencies to be installed within the project: Eleventy, Sass.

 1. Clone the repository
 2. cd into the project directory